ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 **Kubernetes Week [WOW Factor]**

 ## Plan
-1. To use Amazon EKS for using Kubernetes in cloud and demonstrating repliation in a NoSQL database
+1. To use Amazon EKS for using Kubernetes in cloud and demonstrating repliation in a NoSQL database.
-2. Setting up Amazon EKS and decide the design of the system in terms of number of pods and database to use
+2. Setting up Amazon EKS and decide the design of the system in terms of number of pods and database to use.

 ## Status
-Database used for testing our kubernetes cluster is - Redis Design of the system-
+Database used for testing our kubernetes cluster is - Redis

 **AmazonEKS setup**